-As described below, Ppending approval of the FY 2024 MTW Annual Pplan, the \$50,000 asset limit amount will be adjusted annually by HUD-in accordance with the Consumer Price Index for Urban Wage Earners and Clerical Workers,
+As described below, pending approval of the FY 2024 MTW Annual Plan, the \$50,000 asset limit amount will be adjusted annually in accordance with the Consumer Price Index for Urban Wage Earners and Clerical Workers.

 A. Verification of assets.
-For a Ffamily with Nnet Ffamily Aassets (as the term is defined in § 5.603) equal to or less than \$50,000, which amount will be adjusted annually by HUD-in accordance with the Consumer Price Index for Urban Wage Earners and Clerical Workers, an Oowner may accept, for purposes of recertification of income, a Ffamily's declaration under $\frac{55.618(b)^3}{2}$
+For a Family with Net Family Assets (as the term is defined in § 5.603) equal to or less than \$50,000, which amount will be adjusted annually in accordance with the Consumer Price Index for Urban Wage Earners and Clerical Workers, an Owner may accept, for purposes of recertification of income, a Family's declaration under § 5.618(b)3

-(B).
-Interim #Reexaminations4:
+B. Interim Reexaminations4:

-(1) A Ffamily may request an interim determination of Ffamily income or composition because of any changes since the last determination.
-LMHA must conduct any linterim Rreexamination within a reasonable period of time after the Ffamily request or when LMHA becomes aware of an increase in Ffamily adjusted income.
-What qualifies as a "reasonable time" may vary based on the amount of time it takes to verify information, but generally should not be longer than 30 days after changes in income are reported.

-(2) LMHA may decline to conduct an linterim Rreexamination of Ffamily income if the PHAthe Housing Authority estimates the Ffamily's adjusted income will decrease by an amount that is less than ten percent of the Ffamily's annual adjusted income (or a lower amount established by HUD through notice).
+- (1) A Family may request an interim determination of Family income or composition because of any changes since the last determination.
+LMHA must conduct any Interim Reexamination within a reasonable period of time after the Family request or when LMHA becomes aware of an increase in Family adjusted income.
+What qualifies as a "reasonable time" may vary based on the amount of time it takes to verify information, but generally should not be longer than 30 days after changes in income are reported. - (2) LMHA may decline to conduct an Interim Reexamination of Family income if the Housing Authority estimates the Family's adjusted income will decrease by an amount that is less than ten percent of the Family's annual adjusted income (or a lower amount established by HUD through notice).